daniel-furman/daniel-furman.github.io/content/posts/normalize-negative-results-in-science.md

 "Benchmarking deep reinforcement learning algorithms for unsupervised hyperspectral band selection."

-[Link](https://daniel-furman.github.io//research-outputs/Deep_RL_Final_Project.pdf) to tge write up.
+[Link](https://daniel-furman.github.io//research-outputs/Deep_RL_Final_Project.pdf) to the write up.

 ### Intro
-A team of two colleagues and myself spent a month implementing a final project for our deep RL course at UCB in fall '22.
-We were interested in pursuing research directions in a niche field, with two studies to date.
-These papers suggest that applying deep RL agents to this task (unsupervised hyperspectral band selection) was advantageous; however, here we show that we can get comparable results with random samples across four types of deep RL agents.
+Results of a final project for deep RL at UCB in fall '22.
+Our team was interested in pursuing research directions in a niche field of computer vision / remote sensing with two studies to date.
+These papers suggest that applying deep RL agents to hyperspectral band selection was advantageous; however, here we show that we can get comparable results with random samples across four types of deep RL agents.

 ### Conclusion
 The project aims at exploring different DRL algorithms for hyper-spectral band selection.
 Overall, we find that for